 I shot several close-ups of the sailboats with some of them well past their prime and others in varying states of refurbishment.
 In reviewing the shoot at home a week later I realized this was pretty interesting looking stuff.

 It was the reward of 'seeing' past the obvious subject and digging deeper.
-Much of the work looked like classic abstract expressionim painting.
+The work displayed notes of abstract expressionism painting.

 Traveling these days I still get all tingly and jiggy